Table of Contents (Jump to a Question):

 Why do you consider an item vegan, even if it is prepared in a shared kitchen / grill / fryer?

 When I eat at a non-vegan restaurant like the ones in Disneyland, it is important to me that my money is purchasing only vegan ingredients.
-When I purchase vegan ingredients and they are prepared on a shared grill, I am not giving money to animal agriculture, and thus not funding animal exploitation.
+When I purchase vegan ingredients that are prepared on a shared grill, I am not giving money to animal agriculture, and thus not funding animal exploitation.
+Not only am I not funding animal exploitation, but I am also boosting the popularity of the vegan items on the menu by ordering them.

 If a restaurant finds it infeasible to have separate fryers or separate grills, I still want to buy their vegan options to encourage them to keep those options available and to add more vegan options.
 It’s not about whether I ingest microscopic bits of animal products through cross contamination, but rather, it’s about changing restaurant menus by showing them that it’s possible to offer vegan options and that they can sell well.
 Ultimately, this saves animals by keeping the menus moving in the right direction, instead of preventing restaurant owners from trying at all because it seems too hard.

-Also, it matters to me that non-vegans see how being vegan isn’t really that hard.
+Also, it matters to me that non-vegans don’t write off veganism as excessively difficult.
 If we tell people that they have to refuse to eat from shared grills in order to be vegan, that rules out most non-vegan restaurants, including most of them at Disneyland.
 It is a very hard sell to get someone to go vegan if they think they have to do that, and it does nothing to save animals.
 It actually harms animals because it prevents people from going vegan because they can’t imagine themselves living that way.

 Is the Impossible Burger vegan?